wp-plugins/pods/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 2.0.2 - September 27th, 2012 =
+* Even more bugs have now been fixed including additional backwards compatibility fixes
+* Caching improvements and fixes, things should be even more responsive, try enabling object caching to see super speed!
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://github.com/pods-framework/pods/issues/new

 = 2.0.1 - September 25th, 2012 =
 * With the help of our awesome users, we've been able to quickly fix 14 bugs